 Cadet and Junior Bands

-When a student reaches 5th grade and a specific level of competency, he joins the Senior Band.
+When a student reaches fifth grade and a specific level of competency, he joins the Senior Band.
 Lessons are given on a rotating schedule during the school day.
-The Senior Band performs at school functions and when invited to outside events.
+The Senior Band performs at school functions, and when invited, to outside events.
 The Senior Band has performed at the Kimmel Center, Liberty One and the Wells Fargo Center in Philadelphia, Baltimore’s Inner Harbor, and the Empire State Building and on the plaza of the Lincoln Center in New York City.

 Students enrolled in the Senior Band are eligible to audition to be in this select group.
 Jazz Band rehearses before school.
 The Jazz Band performs at important school functions and in local jazz competitions including the annual St. Aloysius Academy Jazz Festival.

 This ensemble is comprised of students who want to play percussion instruments in a group setting.
 The Percussion Ensemble is featured during concerts and performs at percussion competitions.
-They have performed at Citizens Bank Park.
+They have performed at Citizens Bank Park and Wells Fargo Center.
 A dedicated percussion instructor rehearses with the students before school.

 Our String Ensemble is often featured at monthly Mass and other Academy events.
 Our ensemble includes violin, viola and cello players.

-Band members in grades 4-8 may audition for these select groups.
-Students who are chosen practice with and perform with other talented music students from all over the Archdiocese of Philadelphia.
+Band members in fourth through eighth grades may audition for these select groups.
+Students who are chosen practice and perform with other talented music students from all over the Archdiocese of Philadelphia.
 Auditions and the practices for those very accomplished bands are held at Archdiocesan high schools.
 Many of our students merit participation at the Archdiocesan Concert of Excellence at the Kimmel Center.

 Elementary/Middle School Choir Program

-Students in 3rd and 4th grades participate in choir and rehearse once per week during the school day.
-Students in 5th through 8th grades may participate in the Middle School Choir.
+Students in third and fourth grades participate in choir and rehearse once per week during the school day.
+Students in fifth through eighth grades may participate in the Middle School Choir.
 This Choir rehearses before school.
 Performances include liturgies, Christmas Reflection, the Spring Concert and the Spring Show.
 The Choirs also performs at outside events such as singing at the Rotunda at the Pennsylvania Capital Building in Harrisburg and Wells Fargo Center in Philadelphia.